awslabs/mlmax/modules/environment/README.md

 # Regulated Industry SageMaker Environment Setup

 The purpose of this guide is to setup a data science development environment in a regulated industry.
 This template will setup the minimum service such as SageMaker Notebook and S3 bucket for Data Scientist to start working on customer engagement.
+There is also a EC2 instance with SSM agent that you can SSH in without bastian host using your existing key pair.

 # Use Case